The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 2. Distributions#

 This chapter introduces one of the most fundamental ideas in statistics, the distribution.
-We’ll start with histograms, which are a familiar graphical representation of a distribution, and use them to explore data from the National Survey of Family Growth (NSFG).
-We’ll also look for extreme or erroneous values – outliers – and consider ways to handle them.
+We’ll start with frequency tables – which represent the values in a dataset and the number of times each of them appears – and use them to explore data from the National Survey of Family Growth (NSFG).
+We’ll also look for extreme or erroneous values, called outliers, and consider ways to handle them.

 Click here to run this notebook on Colab.